philsupertramp/blog/src/posts/thowards-relyable-assistants-in-a-world-of-llms.md

 Internally a model contains a specific amount of _parameters_.
 These parameters are combined using simple as well as complex mathematical operations, for example addition or multiplication.
-Recall for instance from your geometry lessons the fomula for a parabular, i.e. a simple quadratic function.
+Recall for instance from your geometry lessons the simplified fomula for a parabular centered in the origin $(0, 0)$ of a coordinate system.
 You probably got introduced to it in a similar form to
 $$
 y(x) = ax^2